 The third day in London starts at Trafalgar Square, a central square in the heart of London.
 From here you can walk to Buckingham Palace if you don't mind a longer walk.
 There you will find the Queen's Gallery, which you can visit for free with the London Pass.

 Then head to Wellington Arch at Hyde Park Corner.
 With the London Pass you can climb the Arc de Triomphe for free and enjoy the view.
 Walk through beautiful Hyde Park to Kensington Palace.
-Admission is free with the London Pass and the Explorer Pass.
+Admission is free with the London Pass, the Explorer Pass and the Turbopass.

 If you are still motivated afterwards, you can visit the nearby Royal Albert Hall as part of a guided tour.
 This is also included free of charge with the London Pass and Explorer Pass.

 This is just a suggestion of what a three-day trip to London might look like.
 Of course, you can put together your own plan and visit the many sights, which are free with a London City Pass.
 If you want to visit a lot, you should buy the London Pass.
 If you only want to visit a few sights, the London Explorer Pass might be a better choice.